Pasadena Financial Planner -- Pasadena, California | 7 - Investment Management Fees

 The cumulative long-term impact on personal investment portfolios is simply staggering.
 Across all investors, these excessive costs are a complete waste.
 In fact, excessive investment expenses are simply an incredible wealth transfer to the securities and financial services industry.
 The associated and unnecessary capital gains taxes are just a wealth transfer from individuals to the government.

-It is difficult to identify another industry that charges so much and promises so much to their customers, and yet ends up delivering so little in terms of added-value to their customers.
-Until individual investors wake up to the fact that they are paying far more than is necessary for so little in return, they are far more likely to have dramatically diminished investment portfolio assets during their lifetimes.
+It is difficult to identify another industry that charges so much and promises so much to their customers, and yet ends up delivering so little in terms of genuine added-value to their customers.
+Until individual investors wake up to the fact that they are paying far more than is necessary for so little in return, they are far more likely to have dramatically diminished lifetime investment portfolio assets.

 Human greed, personal investment ignorance, financial advisor compensation incentives, and the securities industry’s beat-the-market sales mantra are far too strong and too well-aligned for investment performance chasing by individual investors ever to end.